ethereum/portal-network-specs/state-network.md

 The *minimal* proof would contain the nodes `[D, F, H, I, C]`

-The bridge node would search the DHT for nodes that are *inderested* in storing the node `H` and gossip this proof to those nodes.
+The bridge node would search the DHT for nodes that are *interested* in storing the node `H` and gossip this proof to those nodes.

 The recipients of this gossip are then responsible for gossiping the parent